 Lavender is one of the most famous herbs known to man.
-It's cultivated on a massive scale throughout Europe and North America, and is a popular flavouring and aromatic agent for household products.
+It's cultivated on a massive scale throughout Europe and North America and is a popular flavoring and aromatic agent for household products.

-Levender essential oil is common as a topical agent for insect bites, rashes, and infection.
+Lavender essential oil can be used as a topical agent for insect bites, rashes, and infection.